wykhuh/wikibase-search/README.md

 # Dancing Digital: search Wikibase demo

 App to search for Dancing Digital Commons wikibase.
 [Live demo](https://wykhuh.github.io/wikibase-search/).
+Additional information about [building this demo](./background.md).

 This app is built using SvelteKit.